What is the Average Settlement for Being Hit By a Drunk Driver in California?

 California's law also permits the recovery of punitive damages in drunk driving cases.
 Punitive damages are awarded to punish the defendant for willful and dangerous conduct.
 To recover punitive damages, you must show that:

 - the drunk driver voluntarily consumed alcohol or drugs to the point of intoxication; and

 - The drunk driver knew that he/she would have to drive after.

 It also helps to show that the drunk driver had driven drunk in the past.
 Your lawyer can find this information through discovery.

 Whether or not these damages apply to your case, and to what extent, can affect your final settlement amount.
 It’s important to consult an attorney immediately if you or a loved one have been injured by a drunk driver.

 Comparative Fault or Negligence

-In an accident involving a drunk driver, comparative fault would apply if, for example, the person struck by a drunk driver was walking in the middle of a dark road, wearing dark clothing and facing away from traffic.
+In an accident involving a drunk driver, the comparative fault would apply if, for example, the person struck by a drunk driver was walking in the middle of a dark road, wearing dark clothing, and facing away from traffic.
 In that situation, the victim’s actions likely contributed to the accident.

-How A Lawyer Can Help Resolve DUI Accident Settlements
+How A Personal Injury Lawyer Can Help Resolve DUI Accident Settlements

 If you or a loved one is hit by a drunk driver, we at Starpoint Law are here to help.
 Based in Los Angeles, we focus on helping our clients get the justice they deserve and giving back to our community.